echobom/UERANSIM-wiki/Using-the-TUN-interface.md

 ### Before Using the TUN Interface

-In order to use the TUN interface, UERANSIM must be running.
+In order to use the TUN interface, UERANSIM must be running (both UE and gNB).
 And at least one PDU session is required (for sure).
-Therefore make sure that you have successfully established a PDU Session using UERANSIM agent.
+Therefore make sure that you have successfully established a PDU Session using UERANSIM.

 **NOTE**: UERANSIM should remain open.
 Restarting UERANSIM requires another establishment of a PDU session.